ddri/openqase/GITHUB_ISSUE_SECTIONS.md

 ### Success Criteria
 - [x] All APIs use consistent pattern (migrated all 4 content types to use content-management utilities)
-- [ ] No duplicate rendering logic in frontend
+- [x] No duplicate rendering logic in frontend (fixed renderEntityLinks duplication)
-- [ ] Content type detection is explicit and reliable
+- [x] Content type detection is explicit and reliable (added explicit contentType parameter)
 - [ ] All existing functionality still works
 - [ ] Code is more maintainable and clear